alexsoble/alexsoble/_posts/2013-12-13-birds-to-break-your-heart.md

 Julius is a young Nigerian-German man who lives in New York City.
 He is the central character of the novel _Open City_ by Teju Cole.
 Julius likes to watch birds.
 Here's what passes through his mind as he watches sparrows flit through the bare branches of a tree outside a friend's apartment on Amsterdam Ave:

-> As I reflected on the fact that in each of these creatures was a tiny red heart, an engine that without fail provided the means for its exhiliarating midair maneuvers, I was reminded of how often people took comfort, whether consciously or not, in the idea that God himself attended to these homeless travelers with something like personal care; that contrary to the evidence of natural history, he protected each one of them from hunger and hazard and the elements.
+> As I reflected on the fact that in each of these creatures was a tiny red heart, an engine that without fail provided the means for its exhilarating midair maneuvers, I was reminded of how often people took comfort, whether consciously or not, in the idea that God himself attended to these homeless travelers with something like personal care; that contrary to the evidence of natural history, he protected each one of them from hunger and hazard and the elements.

 <img src="http://tjhoiland.com/wordpress/wp-content/uploads/2012/02/open_city_-_teju_cole.jpg" alt="Open City" style="width: 200px; float: right; margin-left: 30px; margin-bottom: 30px;"/>
 Julius takes long walks through the city and often finds himself in conversation with strangers.
 A Haitian shoe-shiner tells him about raising his orphaned niece and founding a school for orphaned children in New York.
 A jailed refugee from Liberia recounts his journey through peril and hunger to the United States.
 In each of these people is a red heart, and in hearing their stories we grow to love them and hope for their protection.